ZacharieGignac/roomos-macros-extension/README.md

 - VS Code 1.75+
 - Network access to the Cisco codec (Room/Board/Desk series)
 - Admin credentials on the target codec
+  - SSH or WebSocket (wss) access.
+SSH is now the default connection method; you can switch per profile.

 ### Installation (development)